siderolabs/talos/website/content/docs/v1.0/Guides/upgrading-kubernetes.md

 This will automatically update the components needed to upgrade Kubernetes safely.
 Upgrading Kubernetes is non-disruptive to the cluster workloads.

-To trigger a Kubernetes upgrade, issue a command specifiying the version of Kubernetes to ugprade to, such as:
+To trigger a Kubernetes upgrade, issue a command specifying the version of Kubernetes to upgrade to, such as:

 `talosctl --nodes <master node> upgrade-k8s --to 1.23.0`